w3c/wai-media-guide/captions.md

 ## Caption Tools

-Most people who develop captions use software or services to help.
+Most people use software or services to help develop captions.
 There are several free captioning software programs and online services available.

-Some will create automatic captions that you can use as a starting point.
-Note that you will need to edit automatic captions for accuracy.
+Some tools create automatic captions that you can use as a starting point.
+You will need to edit automatic captions for accuracy.

 <p style="text-align:center">[image of captioning software or service, probably YouTube since that's one many novies will use]</p>